What is the difference between Chi-square test and F Test?

-The chi-square test is used when you want to know whether there is a statistical difference between two categorical variables (e.g., gender and preferred car color).
+The chi-square test is used to determine whether there is a statistical difference between two categorical variables (e.g., gender and preferred car colour).

-The F test, on the other hand, is used when you want to know whether there is a statistical difference between two continuous variables (e.g., height and weight).
+On the other hand, the F test is used when you want to know whether there is a statistical difference between two continuous variables (e.g., height and weight).

-The chi-square test is non parametric.
-That means this test does not make any assumption about the distribution of the data.
+The chi-square test is non-parametric.
+That means this test does not make any assumptions about the distribution of the data.

 The F test is a parametric test.
-It assumes that data are normally distributed and that samples are independent from one another.
+It assumes that data are normally distributed and that samples are independent of one another.

 Types of Tests:

 - For testing the population variance against a specified value

 - For testing the goodness of fit of some probability distribution

 - Testing for the independence of two attributes (Contingency Tables)